Lisa Spoonauer: Death

 Spoonauer died at age 44 on May 20, 2017, of an accidental overdose of hydromorphone.
 It was also revealed that she was fighting cancer, anemia, lung disease and immune deficiency, which were all factors in her death.

 Her brother Mike, on a fundraising page for Patient Advocate Foundation Inc., related that she had been long suffering from a chronic illness.
 Spoonauer had travelled to the Mayo Clinic in 2014 for treatment; a Facebook post from that time revealed that she had already been seeing "countless other specialists over the last 7 years".

 Clerks co-stars Brian O'Halloran and Marilyn Ghigliotti both shared the news and posted tributes to their personal Facebook accounts on May 23, 2017.

 Kevin Smith posted a tribute to Spoonauer via his personal Instagram account and during an episode of his podcast Hollywood Babble-On.
 Clerks III, released in 2022, is dedicated to Spoonauer.

-She was survived by her husband, daughter Mia, and stepson Tyler.